sremmers/PioneerDATAMEN/README.md

 Under development

 ### Citation
-Please do not forget to cite when using the results of the package:
+Please do not forget to cite cohort diagnostics developers when using the results of the package:

 Gilbert J, Rao G, Schuemie M, Ryan P, Weaver J (2023).
 CohortDiagnostics: Diagnostics for OHDSI Cohorts. https://ohdsi.github.io/CohortDiagnostics, https://github.com/OHDSI/CohortDiagnostics.